| Aspect | Myers-Briggs (MBTI) | Enneagram |

 Best approach: Take both, then see how they inform each other.

-For example: “I’m an INFJ Type 4” tells you that you prefer introversion and intuition (MBTI), AND that you’re driven by a fear of being ordinary and a desire to find your unique identity (Enneagram).
-That’s a much richer picture than either alone.
+For example, “I’m an INFJ Type 4” says you prefer introversion and intuition (MBTI) and you’re driven by a fear of being ordinary and a desire to find your unique identity (Enneagram).
+Together, that’s a richer picture than either system alone.

 Find the Best Enneagram Test